Please read first:

 Visit the Archaeological Museum of Kerameikos

-Kerameikos is home to the popular Kerameikos Archaeological Museum that was inaugurated in 1937 with the purpose of displaying all the rare findings of Kerameikos cemetery.
+Kerameikos is home to the popular Kerameikos Archaeological Museum which was inaugurated in 1937 with the purpose of displaying all the rare findings of Kerameikos cemetery.

 In its modern halls, visitors can find an amazing collection of statues, urns, and various funerary monuments exhibited in chronological order in four different rooms.